 Big changes enroute for managing your membership with Muaythai Ontario!

 As of March 1, 2018, we will be rolling out our new MTO Online Passport, which serve as your proof of membership with MTO.
-It will enable you monitor your registration status and perform quick check-ins at our accreditation desk at sanctioned events with your mobile or tablet devices.
+It will enable you to monitor your registration status and perform quick check-ins at our accreditation desk at sanctioned events with your mobile or tablet devices.

 Along with this MTO Online Passport comes the ability to manage your own MTO online profile.
 Athletes, Coaches, Corners, and Officials will be able to log in with their profile to manage their athlete records, medical information, or vulnerable sector checks.
+Edit: Due to technical delays, the ability to log in to your account will be released later in the year.

 Your public facing page on muaythaiontario.org will act as your Online Passport.